 Other German-language dramatists of the first half of the 19th century are (in alphabetical order): Charlotte Birch-Pfeiffer, Christian Dietrich Grabbe, Franz Grillparzer, Friedrich Hebbel, Johann Nestroy, Ferdinand Raimund.

-In the 1830s Karl Immermann and Jeremias Gotthelf produced the first realist novels in German.
+In the 1830s Karl Immermann, Jeremias Gotthelf and Willibald Alexis produced the first major realist novels in German.

 In 1845 Heinrich Hoffmann published Struwwelpeter, a famous book for children.